The Duke of Soleanna: A caring father concerned for his people, or a selfish, vile man who caused the events of the game?

 Some of Shadow's vehicle sections qualify, as do Silver's infamous billiard ball puzzles in the Dusty Desert stage.

 Squick: A certain cutscene from the Last Episode.
 In order to resurrect Sonic, Elise gives him an Emerald-powered kiss.
 This scene was made squicky by the fact that she, a human, kissed a hedgehog, who also happened to be dead.
-This moment still leaves a bad taste in peoples' mouths.
+This moment still leaves a bad taste in peoples' mouths and put a severe damper on the Interspecies Romance trope for a while.

 It doesn't help that a quirk in the game's ring-dropping mechanics can result in the fight getting stuck in an infinite loop that's only escapable via restarting* Which means the player either has to forfeit a life anyway or wait through the same exact loading screens prior to the fight.